jansmolders86/mediacenterjs/README.md

 Changelog
 =================

+__version 0.0.24(The Music Database)__

+- The music app has been ported to a database.
+Music app todo's are: The handeling of the tracklist and subfolder support.
+- The scrollbar is hidden if not needed.

 __version 0.0.23(The Movie Database)__

 - First app (Movies) has been ported to a database (sqlite3) Thanks to Andrea Giammarchi for his help!